 Bib Pickup and Return

-Bibs can be picked up each day at the high school from 7:30 to 8:45 am.
-Bibs will be collected at the finish line each day.
-Sprint bibs will not be collected and reassigned after the qualifier.
+Bibs can be picked up at the high school Saturday and Sunday from 7:30 to 8:45 am.
+Two-day racers will use the same bib both days.

 Bibs for all junior racers from the same team will be handed out together to a representative of the team.